mkmik/zerozone/README.md

 # Zero Zone

 > This project is still in preparation.
-I'm moving this from 0zone.mkm.pub to a non-personal domain, and switching to IPNS
+I'm moving this from 0zone.mkm.pub to a non-personal domain

 Zero Zone is a Zero Conf public domain registrar.